Introduction

 Some notes on transcripts

-Nuances of timing and tone, audience noise and so on is lost in the transcripts.
+Nuances of timing and tone, audience noise and so on is obviously lost in the transcripts.
 The punctuation chosen by transcribers also affects the meaning.
 Therefore I recommend listening to the audio as well as downloading transcripts of the talks.

 Eugene's talks were invariably un-scripted, indeed you can hear him replying not only to written questions presented to him at the beginning of a meeting, but also to spoken questions put to him as these meetings progressed.